 Community Views: Navigating the ER as a Rare Disease Warrior

-Living with a rare disease creates obstacles to healthcare.
-Specialist doctors understand rare diseases best.
-But sometimes, you need emergency care.
-And most doctors in the emergency room (ER) are unfamiliar with rare diseases.
+Living with a rare disease creates unique obstacles to healthcare.
+Specialist doctors understand rare diseases best, but sometimes you need emergency care.
+Because most doctors in the emergency room (ER) are unfamiliar with rare diseases, these visits can be daunting.

 The RareDisease.net Facebook page and the Social Health Network recently discussed emergency care for rare diseases.
 Questions included:

-Here are some of the insights community members shared about navigating ER visits with a rare disease.
+Here are the insights community members shared about navigating the ER.

 The most common response was to bring along information about your medical history.
 It can help if you have a list of your: